cziter15/ksIotFrameworkLib/tutorials/readme.md

 # Tutorials
+In this directory, you will find step-by-step tutorials that guide you through building various firmware applications.

-Before using ksIotFrameworkLib, ensure you are familiar with PlatformIO and have the correct IDE setup.
+**Before you start, read this page to ensure you are familiar with PlatformIO and have the correct IDE setup.**

 ## IDE Preparation